Massachusetts Route 3: Route description

+Pilgrims Highway (Bourne – Braintree)

-Pilgrims Highway is the part of Route 3 that stretches from the intersection with US 6 in Bourne to the junction with Interstate 93 in Braintree.
-The route is entirely controlled access and ranges from four lanes further south to six further north.
-Between the towns of Pembroke and Weymouth, the highway is typically composed of four lanes, but is expanded to five during rush hour.
+The Pilgrims Highway is the part of Route 3 that stretches from the intersection with US 6 in Bourne to the junction with Interstate 93 in Braintree.
+The route is entirely a freeway and ranges from four lanes further south to six further north.
+Between the towns of Pembroke and Hingham, the highway is typically composed of four lanes, but is expanded to five during rush hour.
 During this time, travel is authorized in the breakdown lane of the peak direction.
 This portion of the route stretches for approximately 43 miles.

+Concurrency with Interstate 93 (Braintree – Boston)

 Route 3 runs concurrently with Interstate 93 and U.S. Route 1 from Exit 7 in Braintree to Exit 18 in Boston.
 Along this portion of the route, it is known as the Southeast Expressway and is composed of eight lanes.
 Outside of rush hour, four lanes travel in each direction.
 However during rush hour, a high-occupancy vehicle lane (HOV) zipper lane is added to the peak direction of travel, making five lanes flow in the peak direction and three in the other.
 After the interchange with the Massachusetts Turnpike, just before the route enters the Tip O'Neill Tunnel in Downtown Boston, it is reduced to six lanes.
 The Southeast Expressway segment of Route 3 is approximately 10 miles long.

+Northern end (Boston – Cambridge)

 While in Downtown Boston, Route 3 is concurrent with I-93 and US-1.
-Route 3 exits I-93 at Exit 18, passes through Leverett Circle, and runs for a short way along the Charles River to the Longfellow Bridge, where it crosses over to Cambridge and joins Memorial Drive.
+Route 3 exits I-93 at Exit 18, and runs concurrently with Storrow Drive for a short way to the Longfellow Bridge, where it crosses over to Cambridge and joins Memorial Drive.
 On Memorial Drive, at an interchange with Route 2A, the designation of the highway changes to U.S. Route 3, which continues through Boston's northern suburbs and toward New Hampshire.

 History

 Route 3 began as a new designation for New England Highway 6 in 1927 when the U.S. Highway system was created and New England highway Route 3 was chosen to be US 6.
 The former NE 6 then took the route 3 number with U.S. Route 3 designated north of its intersection with U.S. Route 1 and Massachusetts Route 3 to the south.
 The route was basically a connected system of two-lane roadways up until the 1950s with the exception of Route 3's original path through Boston which paired it with US 1 on Park Drive, the Riverway and the Jamaicaway and then along its own path in Mattapan and Dorchester along the Arborway, Morton Street and Gallivan Boulevard.

 Before the road was rerouted, the road continued over the Cape Cod Canal via the Sagamore Bridge to the Bourne Rotary, to the south of the Bourne Bridge.
 This arrangement changed after 1951.

-The Plimoth Plantation Highway, a two-lane expressway that connects Route 3 with Route 3A, was once signed as Route 3 before the southernmost portion of the freeway to Cape Cod was finished.
+The Plimoth Patuxet Highway, a two-lane divided freeway that connects Route 3 with Route 3A, was once signed as Route 3 before the southernmost portion of the freeway to Cape Cod was finished.